-How do I start a SvelteKit project with Hygraph?
+How do I set up a SvelteKit Starter Blog with Hygraph?

 Features & Capabilities